 States of Being enable learners to focus on and/or combine powerful knowledge in different enquiries.
 Each knowledge-engaged state symbolises an aspect of the curriculum, helping learners to master both the ‘know of’ and ‘know how’ of a subject, not just remember it.
 For instance, we want our learners to be engineers, not just learn about design.

-For our curriculum to be truly lived and the impact seen and heard as well as represented in outcomes.
-The process of enquiry, as well as final outcomes, are developing their representation within class floor books; the journey of learning.
-In classrooms and in corridors enquiry working walls demonstrate the learning journey; States of Being characters should feature in books, classroom displays and visual timetables as well as our website and newsletters.
+The process of enquiry, as well as final outcomes, is represented within class floor books; the journey of learning.
+In classrooms and in corridors enquiry working walls demonstrate the learning journey; States of Being characters feature in classroom displays, books and visual timetables as well as our website and newsletters.
 Our learners will be able to talk about the enquiry approach earnestly.
 We know that in time, our enquiry approach will affect our reading and writing outcomes as the contexts and purpose for being an Author, for instance, become stronger and stronger.